 In other words, failure to provide a Tort Claims Notice within the 90-day period, and failure to provide detailed information in that notice, can result in the absolute barring of recovery.
 This is why hiring a personal injury attorney experienced in tort claims is an absolute necessity if injured by a public entity.

-What Does the NJ Tort Claims Act Cover?
+What Does the New Jersey Tort Claims Act Cover?

 Under N.J.S.A. §59:2-2, a government agency may be liable for any injuries an employee causes to another individual while on duty.
 An example of this is if the employee gets into a car accident while driving a government vehicle.
 The act also applies to any unsafe conditions caused by employees on government property opened to the public.